Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • The skills and abilities of those involved, and their relevance to the project.

-• Realistic and achievable planning and resource use, including contingency and COVID-safe plans for projects that involve public presentations, domestic or international travel.
+• Realistic and achievable planning and resource use, including contingency plans.

 • Well-researched and rationalised activity, particularly if this is your first engagement with an international market.